 So, after 4 days waiting at the Chinese border it finally opened on the 5th day.
-First thing that surprised me after a massive security check was that while on the Kazakh side of the border were only a few small houses in the steppe, the Chinese have built quite a decent town here in the middle of nowhere.
+First thing that surprised me after a massive security check was the size of the town.
+While on the Kazakh side of the border were only a few small houses in the steppe, the Chinese have built quite a decent piece of civilisation here in the middle of nowhere.

 What also surprised me: It can get surprisingly cold in October in Xinjiang.
-One day before I passed this road up to Sayram Lake it was still closed due to heavy snow but fortunately they reopened it for sludge-cycling.
+One day before I passed this road up to Sayram Lake it was still closed due to heavy snow.
+Fortunately they reopened it for sludge-cycling.
 Impressive, how much effort they put in China to create a perfectly steady slope.

-You don’t get to see a lot of Sayram Lake because the road is pretty well fenced all the time and it need some training to find the gaps.
+You don’t get to see a lot of Sayram Lake because the road is pretty well fenced all the time.
+It need some training to find the gaps.
 However, it was freaking cold up there even though it doesn’t look like that and that was just before the fog came.

 Minus degrees, headwind and fog make funny things with the hair in your face, even my eyelids froze.